adelaramadhina/PAT-Token-Checker/README.md

 Perfect for security assessments, incident response, or just satisfying your curiosity about what that random PAT in your config can actually do.

 Remember to only run this on tokens you're authorised to test, and maybe don't share the output files around since they contain sensitive info about your Azure DevOps setup.

+## Testing

+Basic Pester tests are included to verify script behaviour.
+Run `Invoke-Pester` to execute the test suite.